 - 6.1 Antimalarials should not be prescribed on the NHS for prophylaxis.
-Guidance Relating to this matter was issued by the Department of Health in 1995 (FMSL (95) 7).
-The guidance states that when a prescription only malarial is required, the patient's GP should issue a private prescription. - 6.2 Most medicines for the prevention of malaria are available for purchase 'over the counter' at community pharmacies.
-Local community pharmacists have access to up to date advice about appropriate prophylactic regimes and can advise travellers accordingly. - 6.3 Patients should be advised of the measures they can take to avoid mosquito bites such as wearing long sleeves/trousers and socks after sunset, using a DEET based insect repellent on skin and clothes and using recently treated mosquito nets at night. - 6.4 Patients should be advised of the potential risk of infection even if prophylaxis is prescribed.
+Guidance Relating to this matter was issued by the Department of Health in 1995 (FHSL (95) 7).
+The guidance stated that when a prescription only malarial is required, the patient's GP should issue a private prescription. - 6.2 Most medicines for the prevention of malaria are available for purchase 'over the counter' at community pharmacies.
+Local community pharmacists have access to up to date advice about appropriate prophylactic regimes and can advise travellers accordingly. - 6.3 Patients should be advised to purchase sufficient prophylactic medicines to cover the period of their travel, commencing one week (two-three weeks for mefloquine) before departure so that if adverse events occur there will be time to switch to an alternative and continuing for at least four weeks on return.
+Malarone® (atovaquone with proguanil) is an exception being started 1-2 days before travel and stopped one week after leaving. - 6.4 Patients should be advised of the measures they can take to avoid mosquito bites such as wearing long sleeves/trousers and socks after sunset, using a DEET based insect repellent on skin and clothes and using recently treated mosquito nets at night. - 6.5 Patients should be advised of the potential risk of infection even if prophylaxis is prescribed.
 No chemoprophylaxis is 100% effective.
-Prescribers should therefore consider the possibility of malaria infection in any patient with a fever who has visited an endemic area within the last 12 months. - 6.5 Patients should be advised to see a doctor if any illness occurs within 12 months of return, and especially if in first three months, and to mention their exposure to malaria to the doctor.
+Prescribers should therefore consider the possibility of malaria infection in any patient with a fever who has visited an endemic area within the last 12 months. - 6.6 Patients should be advised to see a doctor if any illness occurs within 12 months of return, and especially if in first three months, and to mention their exposure to malaria to the doctor.